-Stirling osteopathy treatments are currently provided exclusively by me, Lindsey Turner BOst, at Life in Motion osteopathy clinic.
+Stirling osteopathy treatments are currently provided exclusively by me, Lindsey Turner B.Ost(Hons), at Life in Motion osteopathy clinic.
 This means that I can really get to know your needs and act as a single point of contact throughout your treatment.

 Osteopathy is a fantastic treatment option if you’re suffering from any aches or pains, whatever your age or circumstances.
 Around 30,000 people currently consult osteopaths every working day (Source: GOsC, 2017).

 Many people wait until they’re at their wit’s end with discomfort before they look for an osteopath, but it really doesn’t have to be this way.
 I can help you whether you have a recent injury, a niggling pain that just doesn’t seem to be improving, or a long-term condition that’s affecting your quality of life.
 You don’t have to suffer in silence.

 Your first osteopathy appointment – what to expect